 4.5 The Data Controllers are both responsible for assisting each other to the extent that this is relevant and necessary for both parties to comply with the obligations towards the data subjects.

-5.1 Taking into account the nature, scope, context and purpose of the processing in question as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, uQualio is responsible for implementing appropriate technical and organisational measures to ensure and be able to demonstrate that processing is performed in accordance with the GDPR.
+5.1 Taking into account the nature, scope, context, and purpose of the processing in question as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, uQualio is responsible for implementing appropriate technical and organizational measures to ensure and be able to demonstrate that processing is performed in accordance with the GDPR.
 If necessary, these measures must be reviewed and updated (Article 24 of the GDPR).

 5.2 uQualio is responsible for compliance with the rule on data protection by design and data protection by default pursuant to Article 25 of the GDPR.

-5.4 Data Controller 2 is obliged to comply with the technical and organisational measures as well as the data protection policies, etc. to be drawn up and implemented by uQualio pursuant to subclauses 5.1 - 5.3.
+5.4 Data Controller 2 is obliged to comply with the technical and organizational measures as well as the data protection policies, etc. to be drawn up and implemented by uQualio pursuant to subclauses 5.1 – 5.3.

 6.1 uQualio is entitled to use data processors and/or sub-processors in connection with the joint processing.

-6.2 In case of use of data processors and/or sub-processors, uQualio is responsible for compliance with the requirements of Article 28 of the GDPR.
+6.2 In case of the use of data processors and/or sub-processors, uQualio is responsible for compliance with the requirements of Article 28 of the GDPR.
 In this connection, uQualio is, among other things, obliged to: